mcclayton/MacSetup/README.md

 **🚀 Complete Automated Mac Development Environment Setup 🚀**

 ## About
-This repository contains the [install script](https://github.com/mcclayton/DotFiles/blob/master/install.sh) which, when run, will completely set up a Macintosh machine configured to [Michael Clayton](https://github.com/mcclayton)'s preferred and opinionated development environment.
+This repository contains an [install script](https://github.com/mcclayton/DotFiles/blob/master/install.sh) which, when run, will completely set up a Macintosh machine configured to [Michael Clayton](https://github.com/mcclayton)'s preferred and opinionated development environment.
 It will configure and install dot files, applications, packages, et cetera.